gavinlyonsrepo/FourteenSegDisplay/README.md

 **Connections**

 Note: N is number of digits (eg for eight digits (D8D7D65D4D3D2D1).
 For purposes of the schematic and software D1 is the Least significant or right most Digit.
+LSB RHS.
 If adding more modules or larger modules simply add another GPIO for each digit. and connect data lines together(a to a , b to b etc) You can add as  many digits as you want.